ACLU workers are forming a union, the latest in a wave of nonprofit staffs to organize

 Small but influential sectors such as digital media and nonprofit organizations have been a bright spot for organizers, who have seen a wave of unionization course through workplaces in recent years, as a younger generation of workers has sought more say over work terms.

-The ACLU’s membership more than quadrupled in the 15 months after the 2016 presidential election, and millions of dollars in donations poured in.
+The ACLU’s membership more than quadrupled in the 15 months after the 2016 presidential election, and millions of dollars in donations have poured in.

 But its uncompromising stance on free speech has occasionally drawn ire from the left in the heated emotions that often underscore the Trump era.